Albert0i/mysql-vs-redis/README-Part2.md

 #### Prologue
 Figures, figures, figures...
-More investigations have to be done to solve the riddle of figures.
+More investigations have to be made to solve this riddle of figures...

 #### I. More on packages